-Every surface of your building deserves to be clean, even your ceilings!Ceilings are maybe the most forgotten element of commercial cleaning.
-Restaurants, deli’s, bakery’s and even offices with ceiling tiles can become collection points for smoke, grease and bacteria.
+Every surface of your building deserves to be clean, even your ceilings!Ceilings are maybe the most forgotten element when it comes to commercial cleaning.
+Restaurants, deli’s, bakeries and even offices with ceiling tiles can become collection points for smoke, grease and bacteria.
 With proper maintenance any ceiling can be restored to ‘like new’ condition and can add light and cleanliness to the work environment.

 We can remove smoke, grime and grease build up found on any of the following Ceiling and Wall surfaces:

 A quick inspection of your ceiling can reveal a lot.
 Are there water stains?
 Is the tile yellowish compared to a new tile?
 Is there a possibility that the odors from cooking or other activities have become trapped in the porous tile?
 Does the tile surface feel sticky or a bit oily?
 If the answer to these questions is yes, then having a commercial cleaning company that is trained in this type of cleaning do an inspection, is a good idea.

 How do I know if my ceiling tiles need to be cleaned?

 How often should they be cleaned?The first question from Compass Cleaning Solutions would be, when was the last time your tiles were cleaned?
 Most of the time when asked that question the answer is, never.
 Our rule of thumb is that if your tiles have not been cleaned in at least 6 months, they probably need it.